mknzz/burglary-docs/new_tiers.md

 ```

+{: .note }
-> **Tip:** Look at the existing `interiors/tier1.lua` through `interiors/tier4.lua` for complete examples of interior configurations with all available options.
+Look at the existing `interiors/tier1.lua` through `interiors/tier4.lua` for complete examples of interior configurations with all available options.

 ---